gerkill/Feed-Reader-Testing/README.md

 Within this suite, Test 1 ensures that the allFeeds variable has been defined and that it is not empty.
 Test 2 loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.
 Test 3 loops through each feed in the allFeeds object and ensures it has a name defined and that the name is not empty.<br>
 <b>Test Suite 2</b><br>
 is about the Menu.
-Within this suite, the first test ensures that the menu element is hidden by default.
-The second test ensures that the menu toggles visibility when the menu icon is clicked.<br>
+Within this suite, its first test ensures that the menu element is hidden by default.
+Its second test ensures that the menu toggles visibility when the menu icon is clicked.<br>
+<b>Test Suite 3</b><br> is named Initial Entries.
+Within this suite, its first test ensures that tests run after loadFeed is completed.
+Its second test ensures there is at least one single .entry element within the .feed container.<br>